Let me ask you a question…

 Finally, due to the digital nature of Bitcoin, there is always a risk that a bug is found in the software or the network itself gets hacked.
-However, Bitcoin has continued to run flawlessly for 11 years straight and the hash rate protecting the network continues to increase exponentially.
+However, Bitcoin has yet to be compromised in its 11 year history and the hash rate protecting the network continues to increase exponentially.
 With each passing day that goes by, the risk of a hack becomes less and less likely.

 If you’ve heard people talk about Bitcoin getting hacked in the past, they are always referring to Bitcoin wallets or exchanges, not the protocol itself.
 This is like stating “the US dollar got hacked” as opposed to saying that a bank got robbed.
 Big difference!